 When you set a boundary, you are not saying, “I do not care about you.”
 You are saying, “I care about you and I also need to care about myself.”

-How to Begin Setting Boundaries Without Abandoning Yourself
+How to Set Boundaries Without Abandoning Yourself

 If you have spent years or decades people pleasing, the idea of setting boundaries can feel scary.
 You might worry that relationships will fall apart if you stop saying yes all the time.